warith-harchaoui/yt-helper/README.md

 - *Audio Downloading*: Download the best available audio from videos.
 - *Thumbnail Downloading*: Extract and save video thumbnails.
 - *Video Metadata*: Retrieve metadata such as title, description, and duration without downloading the entire video.
-- *Post-Processing*: Merge low-quality video with high-quality audio using ffmpeg.
 - *Flexible yt-dlp Options*: Customize download options like format and verbosity using helper functions.

 # Authors